srsran/srsRAN_Project_docs/docs/source/tutorials/source/k8s/source/index.rst

 .. todo::
     Provide example config for open5gs-pv-pvc.yaml

-The PV is confgured as hostPath.
-We need to make sure that the path is available on the host.
+The PV is configured using `hostPath`.
+Ensure that the path exists and has the proper file access rights on the host system.
 The default path is ``/mnt/data/vol``.
-You can change the path in the open5gs-pv-pvc.yaml file.
-To do that use the following commands:
+If needed, create it and set the file access rights using:

 .. code-block:: bash

     mkdir -p /mnt/data/vol
     chown -R 1001:1001 /mnt/data/vol

-For the deployment edit the values.yaml file and set the desired RAN parameters.
-We have created an example values.yaml file that can be used as a starting point.
-The values.yaml file can be found `here <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/open5gs/values.yaml>`_.
+Next, prepare the `values.yaml` file and set the required RAN parameters.
+You can use the following as a starting point:

+- `Example values.yaml for Open5GS <https://raw.githubusercontent.com/srsran/srsRAN_Project_helm/main/charts/open5gs/values.yaml>`_

 .. todo::
     Provide example config for values.yaml, make sure link is correct!
-    Update github pages
+    Update GitHub pages

-Deploy Open5GS using the following command.
-The values.yaml is configured to pick the PVC by name.
-Make sure to adjust the size of the PV and PVC to your needs.
-The default size is 50Gi for the PV and 30Gi for the PVC.
-You can also deploy Open5GS without a PVC by using the --set mongodb.persistence.enabled=false.
-This will create a temporary PVC that will be deleted once the Pod is deleted.
-This is useful for testing purposes but not recommended for production use.
-For more information on how to set up and configure a PVs and PVCs refer to the `Kubernetes documentation <https://kubernetes.io/docs/concepts/storage/persistent-volumes/>`_.
+Deploy Open5GS using Helm.
+This example assumes your `values.yaml` references the previously created PVC:

 .. code-block:: bash